MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming language designers have been known to include jokes and Easter eggs in their code.
-For example, in the Python programming language, the code print("Hello World") is followed by the comment "# Love from Python"
+Programming can be used to create art.
+Animators have used coding to create a digital canvas for their artwork for decades.
+Some even use code to create interactive digital art pieces.